Olowo25/Olowo25/README.md

   - [My School Website Project (Full Stack)](https://github.com/Olowo25/PersonalCrud.git)

-Here are some ideas to get you started:

-- 🔭 I’m currently working on perfecting my knowledge and skills in the use of springboot and Django as fameword indeveloping a website
+- 🔭 I’m currently working on perfecting my knowledge and skills in the use of springboot and Django as framework in developing a website
 - 🌱 I’m currently learning the use of Docker
 - 🤔 I’m looking for help with Data Analysis and Machine Learning
 - ⚡ Fun fact: I love tech and i hope to achive my dream in becoming an expert in this Field